tomtyiu/AGI-In-The-Box/README.md

 # ASI-In-The-Box or Sandbox
 ## Future concept:
 ### Capability leash:
 - This ASI In the Box concept deploy only within cryptographically verifiable sandboxes; require ZK‑SNARK attestations that any external action was approved by a quorum of distilled human‑value oracles.
 Oversight: continuous adversarial stress‑testing by an ensemble of rival AIs trained specifically to find reward‑hacking exploits.
+This introduces hard boundaries around what the ASI can do, using both technical containment and value-based cryptographic gatekeeping.
 - ASI in the box protects ASI from adversial attacks.
 - Provide kill switch when ASI goes rogue.
 - Use for any future ASI intelligence models, including future OpenAI future AGI models and any AGI models

 # 🧠 ASI in the Box — Superalignment Architecture

 A cryptographically secure containment and oversight framework for Artificial Superintelligence (ASI), designed to ensure robust superalignment to human values—even under adversarial, recursive, or deceptive conditions.

 ---